 EDM Artist/Producer.
 Ableton Live User.
 Protools Certified "Operator."
 Mixing and Mastering Engineer.
 Recording Engineer.
 Remixer.

 Hello!
 My name is Paisley and I'm an EDM artist in Southern California.
-I've been producing music on Ableton Live for 3 1/2 years now, and for the past year I’ve worked on Protools in the recording studio located in Norco College.
-I had the unique opportunity to learn production and recording techniques from an industry professional, my professor Brady Kerr.
+I've been producing music on Ableton Live for 4 1/2 years now, and I’ve worked on Protools in the recording studio located in Norco College for 2 years.
+I had the unique opportunity to learn production and recording techniques from an industry professional, Brady Kerr.
 Together we've recorded almost 80 songs together, and have mixed and mastered one 32-song album.
-I recently released my debut EDM album, "Eventide", featuring some insanely talented vocalists on each track back in 2019.
+I released my debut EDM album, "Eventide", featuring some insanely talented vocalists on each track back in 2019.
 I've been consistently releasing music since then reaching 55k listeners on Spotify.
-Through these experiences and also studying music production for my degree, I've gained significant knowledge on audio production and recording.
-I'm able to produce songs for you, mix and/or master your files, record you in a studio environment, and remix songs if you'd like it reinterpreted!
+Through these experiences and studying music production for my degree, I've gained significant knowledge on audio production and recording.
+I'm able to produce songs for you, mix and/or master your files, edit audio files, record in a studio environment and remix songs if you'd like!

 5 Reviews - 1 Repeat ClientEndorse Paisley